lnairGT/creative-problem-solving-LLMs/README.md

 pip install -r requirements.txt
 ```

+Running with the default seed setting will reproduce results from the paper, shown in the following images.
 To run the code:
 ```
 python creative-problem-solving/eval_task.py --task-type creative-obj
 ```
 Details of the models and task prompts are available in `dataset_cfg.py`.
 The task types include `creative-obj` that adds object feature information to the prompt; `creative-task` that adds task information to the prompt; and `creative-task-obj` that combines object and task information.
 Additionally `nominal` uses regular prompts, tested on cases where object replacement is not required, and `creative` tests the models with regular prompts in cases where an object replacement is required.
 The code runs the evaluation (creating random test sets based on a seed) and reports the result via plots as shown below.
-If the code is run as is with the default seed setting, the following plots will be generated for each task type.

 ### Using the `creative` prompt
 ![alt text](assets/Viz_creative.png "")